Looking for the best things to do in Venice? Don’t miss this step-by-step guide.

 For some truly spectacular views of Venice, make your way over to the Accademia Bridge.
-While it may not be as popular as the Bridge of Sighs or the Rialto Bridge, it’s still pretty special.
+While it may not be as popular as other Venice bridges like the Bridge of Sighs or the Rialto Bridge, it’s still pretty special.

 It crosses the Grand Canal at its lower southern end and links the San Marco District with the Accademia Galleria.
 It is one of four bridges that span across the Grand Canal in Venice.

 It may look like a simple wooden bridge, but it is one of the best places to see the Grand Canal in its entirety.
 There’s also a Vaporetto stop right next to the bridge to help you get to other parts of the city.